mit-han-lab/torchsparse/README.md

 pip install --upgrade git+https://github.com/mit-han-lab/torchsparse.git@v1.4.0
 ```

-If you use TorchSparse in your code, please remember to specify the exact version as your dependencies.
+If you use TorchSparse in your code, please remember to specify the exact version in your dependencies.

+For installation help and troubleshooting, please consult the [Frequently Asked Questions](./docs/FAQ.md) before posting an issue.

 ## Benchmark